YoYordanov/ReqresApiTesting/README.md

 ## Run tests

-Import the project into IntelliJ and run the test from the feature file here:
+Import the project into IntelliJ and run the test from the files here:
 - Reqres.feature
 - CreateUser.java
 - GetUserTest.java